 Periodic oiling of the gland will help keep the regulator working freely.
 Place a spot of motor oil between the gland nut and the regulator arm and work the regulator a few times.

 RADIO CONTROL

 If the radio control gives problems, always check the batteries first and replace if in doubt.
-For further details of the Radio Control equipment, refer to the ROUNDHOUSE supplementary R/C booklet.
+For more information on using the radio control equipment, see the manufacturer's instruction booklet supplied with the Radio Control Set.